EagleDangar/SeinfeldChronicles-tv-script-generator/README.md

-# Seinfeld Chronicles TV Script Generator using LSTM
+# Seinfeld Chronicles TV Script Generator using LSTM (NLP)

 ## Table of Contents
   - [About](#about)